FLIR/Lepton/README.md

 is reset.

-Reducing latency is a complicated subject, but sources of latency in the kernel can be discovered using ftrace (this tool was used to discover the high latency introduced by the CPU idle code).
+Reducing latency is a complicated subject, but sources of latency in the kernel can be discovered using ftrace (this tool was used to discover 8 to 9 millisecond latency introduced by the CPU idle code).
 Other sources of latency include unnecessary processes started up at boot time, so if using the debian distribution, it may help to disable unused server applications using the `systemctl` command.